scrapy/scrapy/docs/topics/spiders.rst

 This spider would start crawling example.com's home page, collecting category links, and item links, parsing the latter with the :meth:`XMLFeedSpider.parse_item` method.
-For each item response, some data will be extracted from the HTML using XPath, and a ScrapedItem will be filled with it.
+For each item response, some data will be extracted from the HTML using XPath, and a :class:`~scrapy.item.Item` will be filled with it.

 XMLFeedSpider
 -------------